DQNEO/HowToWriteACompiler/README.md

 # SEE ALSO

-This project derives from My Go compiler.
+This project derives from my Go compiler.

 https://github.com/DQNEO/minigo